r0d8lsh0p/nostr-n8n/README.md

 ![Screenshot of Nostr AI Assistant v1.0 Workflow](Screenshots/Nostr-AI-Assistant-v1-0-Workflow.png)

-The Nostr AI Assistant workflow powers a Npub of your choosing to become your Assistant, and respond to your Notes when Mentioned.
+The "Nostr AI Assistant" workflow powers a Npub of your choosing to become your Assistant, and respond to your Notes when Mentioned.

 You can use this to get all the functionality of a "chat-gpt-like" LLM AI assistant interface, without having to leave your Nostr client.